DustinHendrickson/mod-city-siege/README.md

    Players in range (or server-wide if AnnounceRadius = 0) are notified with a configurable message (default: color-coded with city name).

 4. **Spawn Phase:**
-   Enemy forces spawn at the configured spawn location (set via SpawnX/Y/Z for each city) in tight circular formation:
+   **Attacker forces** spawn at the configured spawn location (set via SpawnX/Y/Z for each city) in tight circular formation:
    - Minions: 30 yards from spawn point (outermost ring)
    - Elites: 21 yards (70% radius from spawn point)
    - Mini-bosses: 15 yards (50% radius from spawn point)
    - Leaders: 10 yards from spawn point (center, leading the formation)

+   **Defender forces** (if enabled) spawn in a 15-yard circle around the city leader position, ready to march out and meet the attackers.

 5. **Cinematic Phase:**
    For the configured delay (default 45 seconds), enemies remain passive and leaders yell RP messages configured in `CitySiege.Yell.LeaderSpawn`.

 6. **Combat Phase:**
-   After the cinematic delay, enemies become aggressive and use advanced pathfinding to navigate through the city.
-Units follow their configured waypoint paths (e.g., Stormwind: main gate → trade district → keep entrance → throne room) before reaching the city leader.
-Enemies will engage any hostile players or NPCs in their path based on aggro settings, then resume their waypoint progression after combat.
+   After the cinematic delay, units become aggressive and use advanced pathfinding to navigate through the city:
+   - **Attackers** follow configured waypoint paths forward (e.g., Stormwind: main gate → trade district → keep entrance → throne room) marching toward the city leader
+   - **Defenders** follow the same waypoints in **reverse order** (throne room → keep entrance → trade district → main gate) marching out to meet the attackers
+   - Units engage hostile players or NPCs in their path based on aggro settings, then resume waypoint progression after combat
+   - This creates dynamic frontlines that shift throughout the city as forces clash at different waypoints

 7. **Respawn System:**
-   During active sieges, fallen units automatically respawn at the siege spawn point and rejoin the attack.
-Respawn times vary by unit type:
+   During active sieges, fallen units automatically respawn and rejoin the battle.
+Respawn times and locations vary by unit type:

+   **Attackers** (respawn at siege spawn point):
    - Minions: 60 seconds
    - Elites: 120 seconds (2 minutes)
    - Mini-bosses: 180 seconds (3 minutes)
    - Leaders: 300 seconds (5 minutes)

+   **Defenders** (respawn near city leader):
+   - All defenders: 45 seconds (configurable)

-   Respawned units reset to the first waypoint and begin their march again.
+   Respawned attackers reset to the first waypoint and march forward.
+Respawned defenders start at the last waypoint and march backward to meet the attackers.

 8. **Periodic Yells:**
    Every 30 seconds (configurable), leaders and mini-bosses yell threatening messages configured in `CitySiege.Yell.Combat`.